rinabella-gh/midi2action/ReadMe.md

 2. It might be helpful to debug by running aseqdump -p “yourkeyboard” in a 2nd terminal. multiple instances of aseqdump seem to run fine.
 3. The script can be stopped by pressing ctrl-c or closing the terminal window.

+## Suggestions, Bugs, Feedback

+Please use the issues tab here in this github project to make suggestions, provide feedback and report bugs.
+I'm especially interested in alternate script layouts.
+I've no clue, but it is my hope that eventually, I'm not the only one using a 32 key midi board as a 2nd multi layout typing board, so keymaps for Korean, Japanese, etc. are accepted.

 ____